Answers to Frequently Asked Questions

 of State for Natural Gas Mixtures.
 The current equation of state for calculating the

-extension of the 2004 version, containing the additional fluids nonane, decane,
+an extension of the 2004 version, containing the additional fluids nonane, decane, and hydrogen

-and hydrogen sulfide in addition to methane, nitrogen, carbon dioxide, ethane,
+sulfide in addition to methane, nitrogen, carbon dioxide, ethane, propane,

 Kunz, O. and Wagner, W., The GERG-2008 Wide-Range Equation of State for Natural Gases and Other Mixtures: An Expansion of GERG-2004, to be submitted to J. Chem.
 Eng.
 Data, 2012.